 A second counsel from the Attorney General's Office represents the Board in considering the decision of the ALJ.
-In considering the decision of the ALJ, the Board may adopt, modify the recommendations, send the entire matter back to the same ALJ, or reject the proposed decision and review the case on the record and arrive at a decision (GC §11517).
+In considering the decision of the ALJ, the Board may adopt, modify the recommendations, send the entire matter back to the same ALJ. or reject the proposed decision and review the case on the record and arrive at a decision (GC §11517).
 The proposed decision of the ALJ is not binding, unless the Board fails to act within a specified time period.
 Acting within the specified time period, the Board shall render the final decision relative to suspension or revocation.
 The Board's final options are: 1) exoneration, 2) suspension, or 3) revocation of license.
 The Board may allow the RPF/Certified Specialist (CRM) to complete existing contracts if action is taken.
-In a suspension, part can be "stayed" which creates probation; the existing employer or clients must be notified and public notification of the discipline shall occur as provided per 14 CCR §1612.2.
+In a suspension, part can be "stayed" which creates probation, provided that the businesses or clients with whom the respondent has a contractual or employment relationship must be notified and public notification of the discipline shall occur as provided per 14 CCR §1612.2.
 The Board may specify possible conditions for rehabilitation for consideration when the RPF/Certified Specialist (CRM) later requests license reinstatement.
 The Government Code, Section 11522, requires that a minimum of one year pass before the Board can consider a petition for reinstatement.
 The applicant may submit evidence of rehabilitation.